Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Multimodal Financial Applications: Agentic FinAI Ecosystem

 \subsubsection{Open Models.}

-The degree of the open-source model will affect people's choice and utilization in constructing the agentic AI framework.
+Open models encourage people's choice and utilization in building agentic AI systems.
 The openness of a model can be assessed from three dimensions: code, data, and documentation.
 Many models only open-source a portion of them, and the behavior of misusing the “open source” label is called openwashing~\cite{heimstadt2017openwashing, widder2024open, liesenfeld2024rethinking}.
 Openwashing poses a challenge as it introduces confusion into the agentic AI ecosystem.

-Model Openness Framework\footnote{https://isitopen.ai/} and OpenMDW License~\footnote{https://openmdw.ai/} provide the framework to develop an open-source agreement, build an open-source standard, and evaluate the openness of models using a leaderboard~\cite{white2024model}.
+Model Openness Framework \cite{white2024model}\footnote{https://isitopen.ai/} and OpenMDW License~\footnote{https://openmdw.ai/} provide the framework to develop an open-source agreement, build an open-source standard, and evaluate the openness of models using a leaderboard~\cite{white2024model}.
 This approach would enhance transparency in model usage while preserving the integrity of the entire agentic AI ecosystem.